masterpranay1/Smart-Form/assets/guide.md

     Sign up Page :
     an object storing the name, email, password -> userDetails
     1. Enter Name
-        check the length of name
+        check the length of name and check if already exists
     2. Enter Email
         check for validation && check if exist already
     3. Enter Password and confirm Password check the password size and validation match passwords